 Populi is the student information system.
 Students can track their academic progress, view grades, print unofficial transcripts, print enrollment verifications, retrieve textbook lists and syllabi, and register for classes.
-For assistance with your Populi account, visit the Student Support page of the CBTS website and submit a request via the Contact Form.
+For assistance with your Populi account, visit the myCBTS support of the CBTS website and submit a request via the Contact Form.